 Many Denverites spend more money on camping equipment than clothing and accessories.
 But you can still manage to shop 'til you drop in the Mile High City.
 From the luxury labels of Cherry Creek to the discount prices of Colorado Mills, there's a shopping center for every style and budget.

 The Denver Pavilions shopping center boasts an open-air feel in the heart of downtown on the 16th Street Mall, a complex designed by renowned architectural firm I.M.
 Pei and Partners.
 Unlike traditional malls, the Pavilions is not anchored by any department stores.
-However, the shopping center features popular chains such as Banana Republic, Victoria's Secret, and Forever 21.
+However, the shopping center features popular chains such as Banana Republic, Victoria's Secret, and H&M.

 Beyond boutiques, bars, restaurants, and a bowling alley, and a movie theater round out the attractions, as well as a movie theater.
 The only downside to the Pavilions is parking, which you need to pay for by the hour unless you validate your ticket.
 (You can get your parking validated by seeing a movie).
 You can also arrive via light rail or take the free mall ride operating on the 16th Street Mall.

 If you grew up in the Littleton or Centennial area, you might remember the Southglenn Mall, complete with staples from the 1990s (e.g., Orange Julius and Abercrombie & Fitch).
 That mall has been demolished, and it's since been re-imagined as an outdoor mall.

 The mall is a mix of boutiques and chains like H&M, Victoria's Secret, and Marshalls.
 You'll also find restaurants, a Whole Foods, a library (with an outdoor deck), and a movie theater.
 In the summer, concert-goers can catch shows here, and an ice rink pops up during the holiday season.